 In early September 2013, I (Jacqueline Soule) purchased the domain name for this .com site (Savor the SW) after a discussion with Carolyn Niethammer about forming a partnership to increase our readership and thus decrease the amount of work each of us had to do.
 (The idea was to have 4 folks and each of us do one week a month.)
 While non-techie me was trying to get the site set up, hosted, etc. Carolyn started on a free blogger site.
 I have been taught to respect my elders, so I “went along to get along.”

-As time went by and we had get group togethers, I kept urging the group to switch to the hosted Savor site so we could sell our books, art, and other products.
-I also tried to train the other writers to reduce image size to load faster, improve SEO, etc. Through the years I paid for this .com domain name and had it hosted and maintained a static page sending people to our free blogger site.
+As time went by and we had group get-togethers, I kept urging the group to switch to the hosted Savor site so we could sell our books, art, and other products.
+I also tried to train the other writers to reduce image size to load faster, improve SEO, etc. Down through the years I paid for this .com domain name.
+I also paid to host the site, and I and maintained a static page sending people to our free blogger site.

 I do hope this note clarifies some questions people have about why there is now two sites with similar names.

-I remain entirely willing to have the writers who are currently on the free site to publish on the Savor the SW.com site.
-We can also offer their art and books if they wish.
+We all (the current contributors) remain entirely willing to have the writers who are on the free site to publish on our the Savor the SW.com site.
+We can also offer their art and books for sale if they wish.
 Whether they choose to or not is entirely up to them.

 Dr. Jacqueline Soule, Editor